SwiftKickMobile/SwiftAutoLayout/README.md

 label.constrain(to: container.layoutMarginsGuide).leadingTrailingTopBottom()

 // Ensure the label doesn't get wider than our view within a constant.
-// Since label is a child of container by this point, SwiftLayout doesn't set its parent. label.constrain(to: view).width(.lessThanOrEqual, constant: -60, priority: .defaultHigh)
+// Since label is a child of container by this point, SwiftAutoLayout doesn't set its parent. label.constrain(to: view).width(.lessThanOrEqual, constant: -60, priority: .defaultHigh)

 // The view hierarchy is now: